NikhilKottoli/FastFinger/README.md

 4. Open your web browser and navigate to `http://localhost:3000`.

 5. Type the displayed words as fast and accurately as possible.

+## MongoDB Hosting

+The MongoDB database for this project is hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+To connect your backend to MongoDB Atlas:

+1. Create a MongoDB Atlas account and set up a new cluster.
+2. Add your IP address to the cluster's IP whitelist.
+3. Create a database and note the connection string.
+4. In your backend code, use the connection string to connect to your MongoDB database.

 ## Contributing